rubyonjets/jets/docs/_docs/minimal-deploy-iam.md

 title: Minimal Deploy IAM Policy
 ---

-The IAM user you are using to run the `jets deploy` command needs a minimal set of IAM policies in order to deploy a Jets application.
-Here is a table of the baseline services needed and a description each:
+The IAM user you use to run the `jets deploy` command needs a minimal set of IAM policies in order to deploy a Jets application.
+Here is a table of the baseline services needed:

 Service | Description
 --- | ---